sontungexpt/better-diagnostic-virtual-text/README.md

 UI will has 4 parts: arrow, left_kept_space, message, right_kept_space orders:

 | arrow | left_kept_space | message | right_kept_space |

+- arrow: This part is the arrow symbol that indicates the severity of the diagnostic message.
+- left_kept_space: The space to keep on the left side of the virtual text.
+Please make sure it enough to custom for each line.
+  Default this part is the tree in virtual text.
+- message: The message at the current line.
+- right_kept_space: The space to keep on the right side of the virtual text.
+Please make sure it enough to custom for each line.

 Override this function before setup the plugin.